 And those are all good things.
 However, the beauty of printing lies in its versatility.
 While sometimes a short turnaround time is needed, there are occasions when producing a piece using more traditional and artistic techniques is better suited for your brand or message.
 These so called “old school” processes aren’t as commonly seen these days, but the impression they leave is one of quality, craftsmanship, and class.

 One such technique is engraving, a printing process that’s been around since the mid-15th century.
-In fact, there is evidence of humans engraving on shells as far back as 500,000 years ago.
+In fact, there is evidence of humans etching on shells as far back as 500,000 years ago.
 Engraving has a long history.
 It’s a time honored tradition that creates not just a finished product, but a piece of art.

 To engrave, copper or zinc plates are first etched by hand or by machine.
 The etched plates are then coated with ink and passed through a printing press under high pressure.
 This gives the piece a raised look and unique, textured feel.

-Watch engraving in action in this video:
+Watch the process in action in this video:

 Like what you see?
 At Paw Print, we offer engraved, embossed, debossed, and foil stamped products.
 Stop in today to explore our samples and see how engraving can be an excellent choice for your brand.